N. Provisions

 Commodity Risk

-Exposure to market risk with respect to commodity prices primarily arises from the Company's purchases of Active Pharmaceutical Ingredients and other direct materials, whose prices are exposed to risk of fluctuation over short period of time.
+Exposure to market risk with respect to commodity prices primarily arises from the Company's purchases of Active Pharmaceutical Ingredients and other direct materials, whose prices are exposed to risk of fluctuation over a period of time.
 The prices of the Company's raw materials generally fluctuate in line with commodity cycles, although the prices of raw materials used in the Company's active pharmaceutical ingredients business are generally more volatile.
-Cost of raw materials form the largest portion of the Company's cost of revenues.
+Cost of raw materials forms the largest portion of the Company's cost.
 Commodity price risk exposure is evaluated and managed through operating procedures and sourcing policies.
-As of 31st March, 2024, the Company had not entered into any material derivative contracts to hedge exposure to fluctuations in commodity prices.
+As of 31st March, 2025, the Company had not entered into any material derivative contracts to hedge exposure to fluctuations in commodity prices.

 Credit risk is the risk of financial loss to the Company if the customer or that counterparty to the financial instrument fails to meet its contractual obligations and arises principally from the Company's receivables from customers, loans and investments.
 Credit risk is managed through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of counterparty to which the Company grants credit terms in the normal course of business.